 Another way that investors can invest in food security is through natural resources like potash and phosphate.
 Both minerals play a large role in the food security as they provide the nutrients that are required to keep arable lands fertile enough for crop cultivation to take place.

 For potash, there are several large producers who currently have dominance over the market.
-Potash is produced primarily in Canada, Russia, the United States and in South America, though other regions have their own reserves.
+Potash is produced primarily in Canada, Russia and China, though other regions have their own reserves.

 Like potash, phosphate is also a necessary fertilizer for certain soils.
 However, unlike potash where reserves are found in many places globally, phosphate is a little more scarce.
 The bulk of phosphate production stems from Morocco which adds a component of jurisdictional risk to the story.
-For up and coming development companies, investors also have limited choices with the furthest developed company being Arianne Phosphate (TSXV:DAN) with a project in Quebec, Canada.
+Still, there are still a fair amount of phosphate mining companies to choose from, such as Aguia Resources (ASX:AGR), Arianne Phosphate (TSXV:DAN) and DuSolo Fertilizers (TSXV:DSF).